How Bad is Monster Zero Sugar for You? Unpacking the Myths and Facts

 Alternatives to Energy Drinks

 If you're looking for a boost without the potential downsides of traditional energy drinks, consider some healthier alternatives.
-Yerba mate, for instance, offers a natural energy lift without the jitters.
+MateCaps, for instance, offers a natural energy lift without the jitters.
 It's packed with antioxidants and provides a smoother energy release.
 Other options include:

 - Green Tea: Offers a mild caffeine boost with added health benefits.